×

 When we asked expats and global nomads about the quality of medical care in Arizona, they replied:

 "Arizona offers a wide range of medical services to its residents.
 The state has a large network of hospitals, clinics, and medical centers that provide comprehensive care for a variety of medical needs.
 Arizona also has a number of specialized medical facilities, such as cancer centers, trauma centers, and burn centers, that provide specialized care for specific medical conditions.
 Additionally, Arizona has a number of medical research centers that are dedicated to advancing medical knowledge and treatments.
-Arizona also has a number of medical schools and universities that offer medical education and training to aspiring medical professionals," commented one expat who moved to Arizona.
+Arizona also has a number of medical schools and universities that offer medical education and training to aspiring medical professionals," wrote one expat.

 Are healthcare and health insurance expensive in Arizona?

 "Healthcare and health insurance in Arizona can be expensive.
 The cost of health insurance premiums in Arizona is higher than the national average, and the cost of healthcare services can also be high.
 Additionally, Arizona has some of the highest out-of-pocket costs for healthcare services in the country.
-These costs can be difficult for many people to afford, especially those who are uninsured or underinsured," mentioned one expat in Arizona.
+These costs can be difficult for many people to afford, especially those who are uninsured or underinsured," wrote an expat living in Arizona.

 What are emergency services like in Arizona?